 Day-1:

 Students arrived at Oki Doki Studio at 9:30 a.m.
-Dakota will give an artist talk and discuss the group goals that frame the firing.
+Grace will give an artist talk and discuss the group goals that frame the firing.
 The group will spend the day discussing glazing and loading strategies as they load the kiln together, and set a stoking schedule for the remaining two days of the firing.

 Day-2 and 3: